 To accelerate the Drug Discovery process, researchers can use different assays.
 An assay is an investigative analysis to determine the toxicity or efficacy of one or more compounds.

 There are different types of assays for different purposes.
 Efficacy assays help to test whether a product's claims can be substantiated.
-Ecotoxicity assays help determine the presence of hazardous substances to the ecosystem.
+Ecotoxicity assays help determine the presence of hazardous substances in the ecosystem.
 There are also toxicity assays, which we are going to explore in more depth in this article.
 These types of toxicity screening assays help to determine the presence of toxic chemicals within a drug.

 Thousands and even millions of drugs are screened and evaluated in the early R&D process.
 However, during this early phase, between 40 to 80% of the compounds are halted in development due to safety concerns.
 The occurrence of toxic events during the development of a drug is a massive waste of economic resources and time.
 Therefore, it is necessary to perform toxicity screenings in order to choose the best candidates for further progress in subsequent phases of research from in vitro to in vivo in animals (Preclinical Phase) and, later, in humans (Clinical Trials).